godaddy/node-cluster-service/README.md

 	console.log("Hello World"); // notice we moved our original app logic to the worker require("cluster-service").workerReady(); // this new line is required

+## Talk to it

+Now that your service is resilient to worker failure, and utilizing all cores of your machine, lets talk to it.

+	restart all

+or for a full list of commands...

+	help

+Check out Cluster Commands for more details.

 ## Start Options